hugoalh-studio/advanced-determine-nodejs/README.md

 ## 📝 Description

-A NodeJS module to provide a better and more accurate way to determine item type.
+A NodeJS module to provide a better and more accurate way to determine item.

 ### 🌟 Feature

-- Better and more accurate type determine similar to TypeScript.
+- Better and more accurate determine similar to TypeScript.
 - Easier to identify empty string (`""`), empty array (`[]`), and empty object (`{}`).

 ## 📚 Documentation (Excerpt)